maziac/DeZog/design/design.md

 ## Activation

-z80-debug is activated in the 'activate' function in extension.ts by registering the ZesaruxConfigurationProvider.
+DeZog is activated in the 'activate' function in extension.ts by registering the ZesaruxConfigurationProvider.
 This happens e.g. when the Debugger is started.
 Short after 'ZesaruxConfigurationProvider::resolveDebugConfiguration' is called.
 As the debug adapter is entirely implemented in Typescript it lives in the same process as the extension which simplifies debugging the debug-adapter.